RPGReki/bizhawk-crowd-shuffler/README.md

 **Note:** You may have a popup about the "Windows Firewall".
 You will need to allow access for the applications to work.

-**Note:** On Linux, you need to manually run `start-bizhawk-listen-to-crowd-shuffler.sh` to start BizHawk.

 ## Advanced Setup

 If you would like the shuffler to be able to respond with the next rom in chat and/or users to use reward redemptions to swap you will  need to do aquire an OAuth Token.